mrkaleArduinoLib/gbj_appbucket/README.md

 * During the pending rainfall observing the offset is usefull for expecting the rainfall finish detection.
 * In time without pending rainfall the offset is the time since recent bucket tip.
 In this case the offset determines real time since recent rain.
 * The offset is reset to zero just at every bucket tip.
-* Despite the offset been 32-bit value, in fact it is calculated from internal timestamp in milliseconds.
+* Despite the offset being 32-bit value, in fact it is calculated from internal timestamp in milliseconds.
 So that the maximal real rain offset can be only (2^32 - 1) / 1000 seconds, i.e., 4,294,967.295 seconds, which is 49 days, 17 hours, and 2.79 minutes, but only when no bucket tip has been detected since recent microcontroller boot.
 After that period since start of the microcontroller without rain the timestamp overflows and offset gets wrong number (unsigned representation of a negative number), because the offset is difference between current timestamp and timestamp of the recent tip.

 #### Syntax
     unsigned long getOffset()